MillerRabin/intention-storage/readme.md

 ## Home security

 Let`s imagine a picture of you in your own home.
 There is a main gate with doorbell and camera.
-The camera has built in microphone and connected to the video server in security room, The main gate has engine for automatic opening and closing.
-The gate engine is connected to the gate computer - Raspberry PI, so it can receive command for opening and closing from keychain or wi-fi.
+The camera has built in microphone and connected to the video server in security room.
+The main gate
+automatically opening and closing.
+The gate is connected to the computer system Raspberry PI, so it can receive command for opening and closing from keychain or wi-fi.
 There is a laptop on your workspace and smartphone that is always with you when you are out.